Jerry-Master/polygons/README.md

       2. The point is at the left, so forget about the first n/2 points.

     Finally, apply recursion over the remaining n/2 points.
+* **Interior Points(second version)**: Tells which points of a polygon are inside another polygon.
+  - Cost: `O(n log(m))`
+  - Algorithm
+    Just apply the function above for every point.
 * **Intersection line-polygon**: Computes the point(s) in which a line intersects a polygon.
 This one is a bit extense, the first part is an sketch, and the second is in detail.
   - Cost: `O(log(n))`
   - Algorithm
-    Base case: The polygon is a dygon, so the intersection can be done analytically.
+    Base case: The polygon is a dygon, so the intersection can be done analytically using Cramer's rule.
-    Case n: We need to find two consecutive points, that are one at each side of the line, or are the two nearest ones.
+    Case n: We need to find two consecutive points, one at each side of the line.
 In order to do that, again use divide & conquer to reduce the problem to one of size n/2.

     > `cut_points(P, Q, polygon T, i, j)`